 12. Yoga and Pilates:

-• Targeted Exercises: Certain yoga poses and Pilates exercises can help stimulate the digestive tract and may provide relief from constipation.
+• Targeted Exercises: Certain yoga poses and Pilates exercises can help stimulate the digestive tract

 13. Prescription Medications: